rozlynboutin/microbiome_helper/Metagenomic-standard-operating-procedure.md

         run_trimmomatic.pl -l 5 -t 5 -r 15 -w 4 -m 70 -j /usr/local/prg/Trimmomatic-0.36/trimmomatic-0.36.jar --thread 4 -o trimmomatic_filtered screened_reads/*fastq

+6. (Optional) If you did not stitch your PE reads together with PEAR then you could concatenate the forward and reverse FASTQs together now.
+Note this is done after quality filtering so that both reads in a pair are either discarded or retained.

+        concat_paired_end.pl -p 4 -o cat_reads trimmomatic_filtered/*fastq

-6. Run MetaPhlAn2 for taxonomic composition.
+7. Run MetaPhlAn2 for taxonomic composition (note the input FASTQs will be in "cat_reads" if you ran step 6):

         run_metaphlan2.pl -p 4 -o metaphlan_taxonomy.txt trimmomatic_filtered/*fastq

-7. Convert from MetaPhlAn to STAMP profile file.
+8. Convert from MetaPhlAn to STAMP profile file.

         metaphlan_to_stamp.pl metaphlan_taxonomy.txt > metaphlan_taxonomy.spf

-8. Run pre-HUMAnN (DIAMOND search).
+9. Run pre-HUMAnN (DIAMOND search).

         run_pre_humann.pl -p 4 -o pre_humann/ trimmomatic_filtered/*fastq

-9. Run HUMAnN (link files to HUMAnN "input" directory and then run HUMAnN with scons command).
+10. Run HUMAnN (link files to HUMAnN "input" directory and then run HUMAnN with scons command).
 Note that you can run this in parallel with `-j` option (e.g. scons -j 4), but I have found this often causes HUMAnN to unexpectedly error.
 Note that "/home/shared/humann-0.99/" is the location of HUMAnN on our virtual box.
-You could install this into your own home directory if you are running it on a different system (esp. if there are multiple users).
+You should install this into your own home directory if you are running it on a different system (esp. if there are multiple users).

         rm /home/shared/humann-0.99/input/*txt
         rm /home/shared/humann-0.99/output/*